Find the answers to our most commonly asked chain grinder questions here.

 How do I set up my new Simington Chain Grinder?

-Take a look at our video.
+Take a look at our set up video.
 Kelly will help you set it up.

 What if the tooth and the corner on the wheel don’t match up exactly when I swing the arm around to grind the other side?

 Re-shim the grinder so the grinding arm and wheel are parallel to each other.